CrunchyData/pg_featureserv/hugo/content/usage/collections.md

 It is also possible to query individual features in tables which have defined primary keys.

-## Expose Tables and Views as Feature Collections
+## Publish Tables and Views as Feature Collections

-`pg_featureserv` exposes all spatial tables and views which are visible in the database.
+`pg_featureserv` publishes all spatial tables and views which are visible in the database.

 Spatial tables and views are those which: